mlochbaum/BQN/commentary/why.md

 Arguably BQN cuts down the set of primitives too much.
 Base conversion `⊥⊤`, partitioning `⊂⊆`, and matrix division `⌹` are commonly asked-for primitives, but they don't match [my conception](primitive.md) of a primitive.
 And while each can be implemented (with short snippets, other than `⌹` which requires a library), there's definitely a convenience loss.
 But there's always [ReBQN](../doc/rebqn.md)…

+An APL selective assignment `arr[2 3]+←1` should usually be written with Under in BQN: `1⊸+⌾(2‿3⊸⊏)arr` (but the correspondence might not always be so direct).
+You can think of this as a very fancy At (`@`) operator, that lets you pull out an arbitrary part of an array.

 Dfns are adjusted in a few ways that make them more useful for general-purpose programming.
-A BQN block always runs to the last statement, so a block like `{Update 𝕩⋄1+x}` won't return early.
+A BQN block always runs to the last statement, so a block like `{Update 𝕩 ⋄ 1+x}` won't return early.
+Writing modification with `↩` makes it clearer which variable's which.
+Dfns also do a weird shadowing thing where `a←1⋄a←2` makes two different variables; in BQN this is an error because the second should use `↩`.
 Tradfns are removed entirely, along with control structures.

 BQN's namespaces have a dedicated syntax, are *much* easier to create than Dyalog namespaces, and have better performance.
 I use them all the time, and they feel like a natural part of the language.

 ### J

-*J is under development again and a moving target.
+*See also the [BQN-J dictionary](../doc/fromJ.md).
+J is under development again and a moving target.
 I stopped using it completely shortly after starting work on BQN in 2020, and while I try to keep up to date on language changes, some remarks here might not fit with the experience you'd get starting with J today.*

 To me building with J feels like making a tower out of wood and nails by hand: J itself is reliable but I soon don't trust what I'm standing on.
 J projects start to feel hacky when I have multiple files, locales, or a bit of global state.
 With BQN I begin to worry about maintainability only when I have enough functions that I can't remember what arguments they expect, and with lexically-scoped variables I simply don't use global state.
 If you don't reach this scale (in particular, if you use J as a calculator or spreadsheet substitute) you won't feel these concerns, and will have less to gain by moving to BQN.
 And if you go beyond, you'd need to augment your programs with rigorous documentation and testing in either language.